UCSD-Wireless-Embedded-Systems/Wireless-based-image-forgery-detection-2022/Wireless communication/README.md

 2. Connect one plutoSDR with "1 antenna" for the transmitter and receiver computer
 3. Use your own image or have one from the "Image" folder with image size "1920 X 1223"
 4. Plce it in the same folder with the "Transmiter" folder
-5. Run the transmitter "Tx_Rev1.m" MATLAB script first, and
+5. Run the transmitter "Tx_Rev1.m" MATLAB script
 6. Run the Receiver "Rx_Rev1.m" MATLAB script
 7. The result should display the transmitted waveform, 64QAM constellation, and received image (refer the results displayed below)
 ***************************************